-- ✓ I understand that joining this study is voluntary. - ✓ I agree to be in the study and to allow my baby to be in the study. - ✓ Someone talked with me about the information in this document and answered all my questions.
+- ✓ I understand that joining this study is voluntary. - ✓ I agree to allow my baby to be in the study. - ✓ Someone talked with me about the information in this document and answered all my questions. - ✓ I have been asked if I wish to talk directly to the study doctor.